cloudant-labs/slate/docs2017/src/api/authorization.md

 >	**Note**: An earlier method of generating API keys by `POST`ing to the `https://cloudant.com/api/generate_api_key` endpoint is deprecated.

-API keys allow you to give access to a person or application without having to create a new Cloudant account.
+API keys allow you to give access to a person or application without having to create a new {{site.data.keyword.cloudant_short_notm}} account.
 An API key consists of a randomly generated username and password.
 The key is given the desired access permissions.